This section is dedicated to the first generation of 6502-based microcomputers and

 Rich Cini has the KIM-1 schematics, Hardware Manual, User's Guide, Hints

 Guide, User's Notes, and Monitor ROM source code online.
-His documents
+His

-page also includes scans of many Rockwell AIM-65 documents.
+also includes scans of many Rockwell AIM-65 documents.

 MOS Technology developed this high-quality floating point math package for the